-Flood Zone Data Source(s) FEM FRAMS Balgriffin is a newly established area with a large number of existing houses.
-It is located near the Fingal / Dublin City boundary.
-The National Planning Framework (NPF), supported by the National Development Plan (NDP), is the Government's high-level strategic plan for shaping the future growth and development of the Country, centred around ten National Strategic Outcomes (NSOS), which are underpinned by National Policy Objectives (NPOs).
+Flood Zone Data Source(s) FEM FRAMS The National Planning Framework (NPF), supported by the National Development Plan (NDP), is the Government's high-level strategic plan for shaping the future growth and development of the Country, centred around ten National Strategic Outcomes (NSOS), which are underpinned by National Policy Objectives (NPOs).
 The Eastern and Midland Regional Spatial and Economic Strategy 2019-2031 (EMRSES) is a strategic plan to support implementation of the NPF and NDP, with the approach guided by sixteen Regional Policy Objectives (RPOs).
 Criteria 1 Fingal is located within the Dublin Region and partly within the Dublin Metropolitan Area, with the remainder of the County, located within the Core Region.
 The development within the DMA forms a central part of the policy within the RSES guided by the Dublin Metropolitan Area Strategic Plan (MASP), with Swords listed as a Key Town and areas classified as Dublin City and Suburbs, this includes Blanchardstown, Baldoyle, Sutton, Howth, Belcamp, Balgriffin, Santry, Charlestown, and Meakestown.
 Development within the Core Area will continue to become more self- sustaining and to attract high quality knowledge-based employment at strategic accessible locations.
 Development within Fingal is consistent with RSES and MASP.
 Balgriffin forms part of Dublin City and Suburbs Metropolitan Area within the Settlement Hierarchy of the EMRA Regional Spatial and Economic Strategy.
-Criteria 2 No other land is suitable.

 Balgriffin is located proximate to the administrative boundary with Dublin City Council and has experienced significant growth in recent years, comprising a mix of residential and expanding employment.
 Transformative change is ongoing at Balgriffin and adjacent to the northern extent of Dublin City Council's operational area, where new residential communities continue to be formed focussed largely on multi- storey, multi-unit schemes benefitting from proximity to DART rail access.
-The zoning of the lands for the particular use or development type is required to achieve the proper planning and sustainable and in particular: Is essential to facilitate regeneration and / or expansion of the centre of the urban settlement.
-Comprises significant previously developed and / or under-utilised lands.
-Is within or adjoining the core of an established or designated urban settlement.
-Is essential in achieving compact and sustainable urban growth.
-Criteria 3 This SFRA has demonstrated that parts of the zoned lands are at risk of flooding and within Flood Zone A and Flood Zone B. The source of the flood zone data (FEM FRAMS) is considered suitable for this Stage 2 Initial Flood Risk Assessment.
-It is recommended that an appropriately detailed site-specific FRA be submitted with any planning application for proposed development of those lands demonstrated to be at risk of flooding to ensure future development satisfies Criteria 3 of this Justification Test.
-Site-specific FRAs should be prepared in accordance with the development management guidance set out in Section 6 of this SFRA.
+The zoning of the lands for the particular use or development type is required to achieve the proper planning and sustainable and in particular: Criteria 2 Is essential to facilitate regeneration and / or expansion of the centre of the urban settlement.
+Comprises significant previously developed and / or under-utilised lands. • Is within or adjoining the core of an established or designated urban settlement. • Is essential in achieving compact and sustainable urban growth. • There are no suitable alternative lands for the particular use in areas at lower risk of flooding within or adjoining the core of the urban settlement.
+This SFRA has demonstrated that parts of the zoned lands are at risk of flooding and within Flood Zone A and Flood Zone B. The source of the flood zone data (FEM FRAMS) is considered suitable for this Stage 2 Initial Flood Risk Assessment.
+Criteria 3 Site-specific FRAs should be prepared in accordance with the development management guidance set out in Section 6 of this SFRA.
 Development proposals in Flood Zone A or B shall be subject to a Stage 3 Site Specific Flood Risk Assessment and a Development Management Justification Test where applicable.